-Top grantmaking areas of interest are healthcare, medical research, and education.
-However, arts grants often go to museums, theaters, zoos, and art centers that reach disadvantaged and underserved populations in Greater Philadelphia.
+The foundation funds healthcare, medical research, and education.
+However, arts grants support museums, theaters, zoos, and art centers that reach disadvantaged and underserved populations in Greater Philadelphia.
 Programs for at-risk and disadvantaged children and adults are funded through the education program.
 Environment grants are fewer and farther between, but when they are made, they're often for educational programs focused on environmental science.
 Healthcare grants are made to nonprofit hospitals, rehabilitation centers, and medical research institutes.
-And finally, human services grants go to groups helping the elderly, infirm, and disadvantaged.
+And finally, human services grants support groups helping the elderly, infirm, and disadvantaged.

 Overall, this funder has a particular interest in supporting organizations that help local residents suffering from illness, poverty, abuse, aging, hunger, and homelessness.
 The number of grants awarded in each category varies from year to year.
 In a recent year, the funder awarded $718,000 in grants, most between $5,000 and $25,000.
 The largest grant that year ($215,000) went to the Lankenau Medical Center Foundation to support a Chair in Medicine.

 The Charter Foundation only funds organizations outside Greater Philadelphia if they're a national group with a local chapter.
 It typically engages in multiyear grant commitments for general operating, program, and capital support.
 However, it prefers that nonprofits take a year off between grant requests after being funded.

 Grants are awarded quarterly, and the foundation has a rolling application process.
 The trustees meet in March, June, September, and December, and requests are considered on a first-come-first-served basis.
 The application process is online, starting with an eligibility quiz.